Entanglement Breaking Structure of Cartan-Covariant Quantum Channels: Introduction

-The Kraus decomposition is non-unique since there are typically many choices of Kraus operators ($K_{\ell}$).
-For example, any unitary transformation over the index $\ell$ will generate a new set of Kraus operators.
+The Kraus decomposition is not unique as typically many choices of Kraus operators ($K_{i}$) exist.
+For example, any unitary transformation performed on the set $\{K_{i}\}$ generates a new set of Kraus operators.
 However, there is a minimal number of Kraus operators necessary to generate a given channel, called the Kraus rank.
-A unitary channel has a minimal Kraus rank of 1, and, in general, the Kraus rank is bounded above by $D^{2}$.

-The non-uniqueness of the Kraus operators makes the Kraus decomposition unfavorable for parameterizing quantum channels.
-A better alternative is the use of Choi's theorem and the Choi-Jamio\l{}kowski isomorphism to parameterize a set of quantum channels (done for example in \cite{ruskai2001analysis}).
-Choi's theorem states that a map acting over complex matrices is completely positive iff the Choi state \cite{Choi_1975}
+The lack of a unique set of the Kraus operators makes the Kraus decomposition unfavorable for parameterizing quantum channels.
+A better alternative is the use of Choi's theorem and the Choi-Jamio\l{}kowski isomorphism to parameterize a set of quantum channels (for example, \cite{ruskai2001analysis}).
+Choi's theorem states that a map $\mathscr{E}$ is completely positive iff the Choi state \cite{Choi_1975}